rototor/pdfbox-graphics2d/README.md

 On the other site rendering a text using vector shapes has the following properties:
 - The text is always displayed the same.
 They will be no differences between the PDF viewers.
 - The text is not searchable and can not be copied.
-- All java.awt.Paint's, which are handled by this library, can be used for text.
 - Note: Vector shapes take more space than a embedded font.
 - Note: You may want to manually alter the color mapping to e.g. ensure a black text is printed using pure CMYK black.
 If you do not plan to print the PDF in offset or digital print you can ignore that.
 This will make no difference for